Tradition, Innovation and Creativity

 The skills you acquire here will help you enter the job market with confidence.
 We have an award-winning job placements scheme that sends students out into the workplace in summer; an employability 'Passport' scheme; and each year we take students to the South Bank to hear from and meet alumni in the creative industries, journalism, marketing and other areas of work.

-The first year of undergraduate study for Single Honours English is a foundation year; in the second year you broaden your focus within key periods; and in the third year you explore specialized options.
+The first year of undergraduate study for Single Honours English is a foundation year; in the second year you broaden your focus within key periods; and in the third year you explore specialised options.

 The structure combines wide exploration with the opportunity to follow your passions.
 Students who choose to combine English with another discipline, for instance Creative Writing, American Literature, Drama, Film or History, enjoy the same progression from foundation to specialisation.